Download the PHP package garak/money-bundle without Composer

 Moreover, you probably want to use a single currency in your project, so you don't want to use a useless column for the currency itself.

-With this bundle, you can just use "money" as type.
+With this bundle, you can use "money" as a type.
 It's up to you to choose if your property is nullable or not (as for any other Doctrine mapping, the default option is not nullable).
-You're done: your property will be mapped to a Money EUR object (see below for customizations).
+You're done: your property will be mapped to a Money EUR object (see below for customisations).

 Installation